StudioFuel/simplemodal-login/readme.txt

 If you are using the Meta Widget (Appearance > Widgets), to use this feature, you may need to delete the Meta Widget and add the code to your sidebar.php file manually.

-For example, after you delete the Meta Widget, open sidebar.php (in your theme) and add* the following code:
+For example, after you delete the Meta Widget, open sidebar.php (in your theme) and add[1] the following code:

     <ul>
         <?php wp_register(); ?>
         <li><?php wp_loginout(); ?></li>
     </ul>

-* Place it wherever you'd like to display and modify the code to fit your needs.
+[1] Place it wherever you'd like to display and modify the code to fit your needs.

 Lastly, if you've manually added a log in link, you can change it to:

     <a href="/wp-login.php?redirect_to=<?php echo $_SERVER['REQUEST_URI']; ?>" class="simplemodal-login">Log In</a>

 = How can I create my own custom theme? =